MassDynamics/MDCustomR/README.md

 docker build --build-arg BASE_IMAGE=md_dataset_package-linux-r-base:latest -t md_custom-r-linux:latest -f Dockerfile --platform="linux/amd64" .
 ```

-# Step 7: Deploy to the MD platform
+# Installation on the platform (handled by Mass Dynamics)

 At this stage, you would need to contact MD Member Success, who will coordinate with the engineering team to have your workflow installed on the platform.

-A new 'workflow' will be registered with the Mass Dynamics platform.
-This is essentially done
-via the script `md-dataset-deploy` which comes from the [MD Dataset Package](https://github.com/MassDynamics/md_dataset).

-An example of running this script can be found in this project using Helm along with all the environment
-variables required.
-This can be useful if you want to automate this deployment, for example using CI/CD.

-To use Helm, Helm needs to be installed on a VM that has access to the
-Kubernetes cluster which has appropriate authorisation along with the code to be installed.

-See the `./infra` directory and `./scripts/deploy` for an example of how this could work.
+Under the hood, a new workflow is registered via the script `md-dataset-deploy` from the [MD Dataset Package](https://github.com/MassDynamics/md_dataset).
+For reference, this project includes `./infra` and `./scripts/deploy` with example Helm configurations - these may be useful if you need to automate deployment (e.g. via CI/CD), but installation is typically done by the Mass Dynamics team.

-Note: the above example does not provide IAM or Kubernetes Service Account setup.
+Note: the example deployment scripts do not cover IAM or Kubernetes Service Account setup.